slu-soc5650/course-website/content/getting-started/index.md

 All told, you can get ArcGIS running on your Mac for between $10 and $50 for the semester.
 Set-up takes a couple of hours, so be prepared for a time investment to get this up and running.
 I also strongly recommend backing up your entire computer using Apple's [Time Machine](https://support.apple.com/en-us/HT201250) before making a large change to your system like this.[^2]

 ## Get Access to Books
 There are a number of different books required for this course.
-Each book has been selected to correspond with one or more of the course objectives. **Before January 22nd**, please purchase copies of the first three books and decide if you would like a physical copy of the fourth:
+Each book has been selected to correspond with one or more of the course objectives.
+Please purchase copies of the first three books and decide if you would like a physical copy of the fourth:

 1. Brewer, Cynthia.
 2015. *Designing better Maps: A Guide for GIS users*.
 Redlands, CA: ESRI Press.
 2. Gorr, Wilpen and Kristen Kurland.
 2016. *GIS Tutorial 1: Basic Workbook for ArcGIS 10.3.x*.
 Redlands, CA: ESRI Press.